Year 9 Admissions

 We have a limited number of morning visits available on some weekdays during term-time.
 These appointments are primarily for families who would like a follow up meeting with the Director of Admissions.

 Children will sit the ISEB Common Pre-test to Charterhouse in the Autumn Term of Year 6.
-This is an age-standardised series of on-line assessments in Mathematics, English, Verbal Reasoning and Non-Verbal Reasoning and the results are reviewed in conjunction with a reference from their Prep School.
+This is an age-standardised series of on-line assessments in Mathematics, English, Verbal Reasoning and Non-Verbal Reasoning.
+The results are reviewed in conjunction with a reference from their Prep School.
 Successful applicants will be invited to an Interview and Activity Afternoon early in the Spring Term of Year 6.

 The Interview and Activity Afternoon involves an informal interview and a selection of activities, which have been designed to give the children the chance to show their full capabilities and to experience a taste of life at Charterhouse.